Axinom/cpix/Readme.md

 The following requirements are placed on any X.509 certificates used by the library:

 * Only RSA key pairs are supported.
+* RSA key size must be at least 3072 bits.
 * Signing algorithm must not be SHA-1.
-* Key size must be at least 2048 bits.

 Quick start: writing CPIX
 =========================